awmann/M_-M_K-/README.md

 To do:
 -make the fast mode a little faster by switching errors to derivatives from MC.
--add activity fit options (kinda gotta do the analysis here first, so don't hold your breath on that one).
+-add activity fit options (analysis in progress).
+-Add radius calculations from 2015 paper (need to solve for covariance terms first).